iPad Frequently Asked Questions and Answers for 2020-21 School Year

 Can my child use an iPad mini?

-Yes, the iPad mini 2 and iPad mini 4 are acceptable for student use, though it is recommened not to purchase the older iPad mini 2.
+Yes, the iPad mini 2, 3 and 4 are acceptable for student use, though it is recommended not to purchase an older iPad mini 2 or 3.

 Will digital textbooks be available instead of printed books?

 Unfortunately, Android-based tablets are not a suitable replacement for the iPad.
 Not all Apple applications are available on Android.
 Furthermore, even apps that do exist for both platforms do not necessarily have the same features, behaviors, or appearance between iOS and Android.
-Our iTeach app used by all teachers is only available on iOS.
+Some apps are only available on iPad.
 Finally, the Apple iBooks application and the top-publisher textbooks it provides are exclusive to Apple.

 Will data plan iPads be allowed?